StarPlayrX/bigmac/README.md

 Ace Ventura

-BigMac2 will do its best to support the following Macs which Apple recently decided to become unsupported:
+BigMac2 is planning to add support for the following Unsupported Macs.

 - iMac (models from 2015)
 - MacBook Air (models from 2015 and 2017 models)